microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/create_index_recommendation_script.png" alt="create_index_recommendation_script"/>

-Notice the index is a non-clustered index that is applies as an online index.
-You can read more about online indexes at https://docs.microsoft.com/en-us/sql/relational-databases/indexes/perform-index-operations-online?view=sql-server-ver15.
+Notice the index is a non-clustered index that is applied as an online index.
+You can read more about online indexes in the [documentation](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/perform-index-operations-online?view=sql-server-ver15).

 When an index has been applied based on a recommendation, either manually or through automatic tuning, the recommendation engine will also monitor query performance over a period of item with the applied index.
 If query performance degrades compared to before the index was applied, a recommendation can be made to drop the index.

+In this module you did XXXXXX

 <p style="border-bottom: 1px solid lightgrey;"></p>